• Skip to primary navigation

 kreg multi mark toolDoing these projects indoors I use my hem guide, but since I didn’t have it outside with me, I used the multi mark tool to get all the pieces placed correctly.
 If you look really close you will see a slight bubble or raised portion between the s-s-e.
 I’ll tell you in a minute how I fixed that.

 contact paper stencilI hinged the first piece (grateful) at the top with masking tape.
 The second and third piece I hinged on the left (to remove the contact paper from the backing) I didn’t take a picture of the process, but after I hinged the word thankful on the left, I flipped the entire thing to the left and pulled the backing off toward the right.
 As opposed to laying the backing down, and pulling the contact paper to the left from the backing.
 I find that this method works best.
-I cut each word separately in the program because I knew that a 57” piece of contact paper stenciling would be difficult to work with.
+It works best for me to cut each word separately in the program because I knew that a 57” piece of contact paper stenciling would be difficult to work with.

 I sectioned off each word, and cut them out individually.